drego85/dotfiles/firefox/README.md

 All these extentions are automatically updated via Firefox, so you only need to download them the first time.

-### Extentions configuration

-Right now I have only the configuration for uBlock Origin, it can be installed going to `Settings` -> `Restore from file` and load the file `ublock_config.txt`.

 ## user.js

 The `user.js` file is a file with all options to customize Firefox behaviour.